7robertodantas/lina/services/autopay/README.md

 ### General Configuration
 - `NETWORK`: Bitcoin network (default: `regtest`)
+- `AUTOPAY_ENABLED`: Enable/disable automatic payment (default: `false`)
+  - When `true`: Service will automatically pay invoices when they are created
+  - When `false`: Service will only log invoice creation events without paying them

 **Note**: If receiver and payer are the same node, you only need to set the base `LND_*` variables and both will use the same node.